Gerard-Lahuerta/xnap-project-matcad/README.md

 While `ConvAE` is a very simple general autoencoder we practiced in class, `ColorizationNet` is a CNN found online designed specifically for the task of colorizing images.

-It is important to note that while the first one gave completely erroneous results, it has been observed that ColorizationNet actually gives color to the images with few epochs, although not completely correctly.
+It is important to note that while the first one gave completely erroneous results, it has been observed that ColorizationNet gives color to the images with few epochs, although not completely correct.

-Both have been used in the project to debug and verify the correct operation of the code when the models 1, 2 and 3 were still being adapted to pytorch.
+Both have been used in the project to debug and verify the correct operation of the code when models 1, 2, and 3 were still being adapted to Pytorch.

 Because the main function of these models was to facilitate code and bug cleanup, they have not been thoroughly discussed nor will their operation be explained, as they have not been added to the project to colorize the images.